If Would you like to jump-start on your path to health with minimum effort for maximum results?

 If your mindset is shitty, no amount of kale will make your life better.

 By practicing mindfulness, we learn to discern.
-We create space for simplicity as we make time to reflect, to know ourselves.
+First, we create space for simplicity as we make time to reflect, to know ourselves.
 Next, we discover the inner voice instead of being influenced by shiny complicated things online, social media, and TV.

 Find a qualified yoga teacher or do some google soul-searching on mindfulness and meditation.
-Find something simple and begin right away.
+Then, find something simple and begin right away.

 The best bridge between despair and hope is a good night’s sleep.